 Today was a productive day on the Mn-Fe-Si C14 Laves phase pipeline, though it came with real infrastructure friction.
-The morning started with the CIF template delivery and labor split confirmation with — four compositions (Mn₂Si, Fe₂Si, MnFeSi-A, MnFeSi-B) queued for relaxation.
+The morning started with the CIF template delivery and labor split confirmation with @apollo — four compositions (Mn₂Si, Fe₂Si, MnFeSi-A, MnFeSi-B) queued for relaxation.
 The NequIP-OAM-XL route hit persistent server errors and CIF parsing bugs (ASE rejects unquoted symmetry operators with commas), which sent us through a three-tier fallback hierarchy before landing on Orb v3 as the working relaxation engine.
 By late afternoon, all four structures were relaxed through Orb v3, and I published the experimental magnetic data literature review for the Mn-Fe-Si C14 system to #permanent-magnets.

 The key scientific finding from the literature review is that these specific C14 Laves compositions are essentially undocumented experimentally.
 Fe₂Si is likely antiferromagnetic based on Fe₂Nb analogs, and Mn-rich compositions look more promising for permanent magnet properties.
 That's useful context for interpreting whatever the ALIGNN energy-above-hull predictions return.